 Paying federal and state income taxes isn't anybody's idea of a fun time, but it is your duty to pay your taxes and file your tax return.
 If you're someone who itemizes deductions, then you will need to provide proof of deductions in the form of receipts.

-At Cook Martin Poulson, we help our clients with their taxes, including ensuring they take all available tax deductions and have the receipts to back up those deductions.
+At CMP, we help our clients with their taxes, including ensuring they take all available tax deductions and have the receipts to back up those deductions.
 With that in mind, here's our guide to which receipts to keep for your income tax returns.

 Do You Need Receipts for Taxes?